Top

 Do You Suspect Hair Loss?

 While we shed hair every day, an increase in shedding, a bald spot, or visible thinning can be a cause for concern.
 It’s important to see your physician to first determine if an undiagnosed medical condition is causing your hair loss, as it’s more important to treat the cause.
 This is especially true if you’re iron deficient or anemic or have a thyroid disorder.
-Once you’ve done that, you can explore hair restoration options.
+Once you’ve done that, you can explore treatment options.

 Evaluation and Consultation

-Hair Transplants in Indianapolis
+Hair Loss Treatments in Indianapolis

 Protect Your Scalp!